ansible-collections/community.rabbitmq/README.md

 ### Publishing New Version

-The current process for publishing new versions of the Grafana Collection is manual, and requires a user who has access to the community.grafana namespace on Ansible Galaxy to publish the build artifact.
+The current process for publishing new versions of the Collection is manual and requires a user who has access to the community.grafana namespace on Ansible Galaxy to publish the build artifact.

 1. Ensure ``CHANGELOG.md`` contains all the latest changes.
 2. Update ``galaxy.yml`` and this README's ``requirements.yml`` example with